 Students will be prepared with the knowledge and skills essential for a career as an entry-level service technician.
-They will be prepared to service computers and peripherals by discovering how to install, configure, diagnose, repair, upgrade and maintain microcomputers.
+They will be prepared to service computers and peripherals by discovering how to install, configure, diagnose, repair, upgrade, and maintain microcomputers.
 Skills acquired will assist students in preparing to take industry A+ Certification exams.
 A+ Certification is an industry recognized credential that distinguishes one as a knowledgeable service professional.

 Program contact: Learn more